coturn/coturn/examples/scripts/readme.txt

 5) "restapi" shows how to use TURN REST API.

-6) "shorttermsecure" shows how to use the short-term authentication mechanism.
-The short term mechanism is always used with the database.

-7) "loadbalance" shows how to use the simple load-balancing mechanism based upon the ALTERNATE-SERVER functionality.
+6) "loadbalance" shows how to use the simple load-balancing mechanism based upon the ALTERNATE-SERVER functionality.

+7) "selfloadbalance" shows how to use the "self-load-balance" TURN server capabilities.

+8) "mobile" shows the "mobile" connections - how the TURN session can change its client address.